Who do I contact for help?

 What if I need help at night or on the weekend?

 Please note that DASA Tech is in the process of developing a set of Service Standards that will more clearly define how we handle these situations.
-We are exploring the implementation of an “on call” model to ensure that we have support in place 24/7/365.
+The most important part of this kind of support is clear communication well in advance of your event.

 Does DASA Tech have a Help Desk?
 Is it the same or different from the OIT Help Desk?